Duration of Transients in Outbreaks: When can Infectiousness be Estimated?: Time Scale of Transients

-and $r_j$ is the corresponding eigenvalue.
-We assume that $S$ varies very slowly compared to the exponential growth of $\phi$.
-This is true when the number of susceptibles is much larger than the number of infected.
-The coefficients

-are determined by the initial condition and the contact matrix.
-Note that because the generator matrix is non-Hermitian, the coefficients are not simply the overlap between the corresponding eigenvector and the state.
-The theoretical growth rate becomes
+Note that because the generator matrix is non-Hermitian (real, non-symmetric), the eigenvectors do not form an orthonormal basis, which means that the coefficients $\alpha_j$ are not simply the overlap between the corresponding eigenvector and the state $(v_j)^T\phi(0)$ as it would be for a Hermitian matrix.
+The observed growth rate becomes

 Let us arrange the eigenvalues such that $r_1$ is the largest real eigenvalue and rewrite this as